jolson88/Hiromi/README.md

 Hiromi
 ======

-A MonoGame-based 2d game engine
+A MonoGame-based 2d game engine by Jason Olson with help from Harry Pierson